Call us to discuss your financial options.

 Yes.
 We have a convenient online bill payment option.
 Each invoice is sent with a link to our billing system where you can pay the entire amount or any portion of the bill.
 You may also choose recurring or one-time payments.
 The transaction is encrypted and we never have access to your financial account information.

 Rates for home care vary based upon your location, the type of service needed, the length of each visit, and the payment plan you choose.
-In general, rates in Massachusetts are $23.50-$27.50 per hour, and rates in Maine are $21.00-$23.00 per hour.
+In general, most companies in Massachusetts charge about $26.00-$32.00 per hour.
 To determine the exact cost of services for your family, please call our office.

 No, this is not like a cell phone or cable TV service where you commit for a certain period of time.
 You will sign a 'service agreement' that has no time commitment; it just specifies which services we offer, how much we charge, and related information.
 You may try a simple schedule and see how that works for your family.
 Cancellations of service the same day or the following day are billed as scheduled, but otherwise you may cancel future services at any time with no penalty.
 When service is discontinuted, a check for the balance in your account will be sent to you.